vantage-sh/docs.vantage.sh/docs/budgets.md

 To get started with budgets, you can also view video demos on [Vantage University](/vantage_university_budgeting) 🎓.
 :::

+## Budget Types

-Budgets are either _Standard_ or _Hierarchical_:
+In Vantage, you can create either _Standard_ or _Hierarchical_ budgets:

+### Standard Budget

-- **Standard budget:** This type of budget has one level that may have multiple time periods associated with it.
-For example, you could use this type of budget for a single department or project.
+This type of budget has one level that may have multiple time periods associated with it.
+For example, you could use this type of budget to track costs for a single department or project.

+### Hierarchical Budget

-- **Hierarchical budget:** This type of budget has multiple levels that roll up to a parent budget.
-For example, an application team can create individual budgets for AWS, Azure, and Databricks usage and then create a single budget for their application that combines all three of these children budgets.
+This type of budget is composed of multiple child budgets that roll up to a parent budget.

+- For example, an application team can create individual budgets for AWS, Azure, and Databricks usage and then create a single budget for their application that combines all three of these children budgets.
 If the AWS budget changes, the parent application budget is automatically updated.
-Similarly, the organization’s FinOps team can consolidate multiple AWS budgets from various teams into a single, comprehensive parent budget to measure all AWS spend.
+- Similarly, the organization’s FinOps team can consolidate multiple AWS budgets from various teams into a single, comprehensive parent budget to measure all AWS spend.

+Hierarchical Budgets have the following characteristics:

+  - You can create a budget hierarchy with a maximum of 10 levels.
+  - Each parent budget will sum all budget periods of child budgets.
+If a child budget does not have any budget during a particular period, it will not add any budget to the parent’s budget period.
+  - A Hierarchical Budget can be converted into a single-level Standard Budget.
+This action breaks the connection between the parent and child budgets in the hierarchy.
+  - A child budget can be used only once within a given hierarchy.
+    - _Example: You create a hierarchy with a parent budget for the "Marketing Organization" and child budgets for "Social Media Campaigns," "Event Marketing," and "Content Creation."
+The child budget for "Social Media Campaigns" cannot also appear under "Event Marketing" within the same hierarchy to avoid duplication in budget calculations._
+  - A child budget can belong to multiple separate hierarchies.
+    - _Example: Suppose your organization is structured both by departments and projects.
+A child budget for "Mobile App Redesign" might belong to the "Product Development" department’s hierarchy while also appearing in a completely separate hierarchy for cross-functional "Q1 Strategic Initiatives."
+This allows you to manage and report on budgets across different organizational contexts._

-## Create a Budget
+## Create a Budget: UI Method

 :::note
-The below instructions describe how to manually create a budget.
+The below instructions describe how to manually create a budget in the UI.
 You can also upload a CSV file to create a budget.
 See the [section below](/budgets#upload) for details.
 :::

 1. From the top navigation, click **Financial Planning**.